kienstra/adapter-responsive-video/readme.txt

 * Video automatically resizes
 * Won't overflow its area, even on a mobile screen
 * Also makes videos in posts resize with the page
-* Light: doesn't send any files to the browser
+* Light: doesn't send any file to the browser

 [youtube http://www.youtube.com/watch?v=6FfXmebV1sI]